node-migrator-bot/Transitive/doc/api/views.md

 ## Views

 Views are the combination of [Templates](#templates), [LiveRenders](#liveRender) and a [RenderContext](#renderContext).
 The server compiles your [Templates](#templates) during the [Boot](boot.html) process.
-Normally, you will create your own Templates and LiveRenders by creating files in the [appropriate folders](magic_values.html), and will interact with your views through [Transitive.Views](#transitive.Views).
+Normally, you will create your own Templates and LiveRenders by creating files in the [appropriate folders](options.html), and will interact with your views through [Transitive.Views](#transitive.Views).

 ### Templates
 By default, templates reside in options.root + "/templates"

 #### compilation

-Templates are compiled by [Shared-Views](http://github.com/aaronblohowiak/shared-views).
+Templates are compiled by [Shared-Views](http://github.com/aaronblohowiak/shared-views) and written to a node-compatible module file in `options.directories.generated` named `template.js`.
 Filenames are converted to template names by removing the template folder path and the file extension from the file name.
 For instance, you'd render "/var/www/example.com/templates/user/profile.haml" by calling `render("user/profile", user)`.
 There is *no support* for relative view names.
-You may specify your own `filenameToTemplateName(filename)` function by overriding the default.

-To override the default configuration, pass a valid Shared-Views configuration to `Transitive.initialize(scope, options)` as `options.sharedViewConfig`.
+Templates are converted to functions using a `template engine` (haml, underscore, etc.) We pick the template engine based on the file extension.

 #### engines

 By default, Transitive supports [Haml-js](http://github.com/creationix/haml-js) with `escapeHtmlByDefault` set to `true` and a custom html escaping function.
+Transitive supports [underscore](http://documentcloud.github.com/underscore/#template) templates, and finally [markdown](https://github.com/evilstreak/markdown-js) which is useful for content pages.

+To provide support for additional engines, add a file extension/rendering function pair to `options.templateEngines`.

+Example:

+    options.templateEngines["u"] = function(source){
+      return require("underscore").template(source);
+    }

 Engines *MUST* accept the template source and return a function that accepts a locals object and returns html.
 The function will be executed with a [RenderContext](#renderContext) as `this`.